akashacms/akashacms-website/documents/documents/mahabhuta.html.md

 Then we use `async.eachSeries` to process the instances, one at a time.
 Each instance is rendered using the `akasha.partial` function, which itself is an asynchronous function.
 All possible branches are coded to call the `next` function with appropriate parameters, ensuring the final stage of the `async.eachSeries` is entered only once and with values appropriate to whether or not there was an error.

 By calling `.replaceWith` we ensure the tag which triggered this code is removed from the content.
 The mahafunc's have to be written with the knowledge they'll be invoked multiple times.
 They should not repeatedly perform the same manipulation each time, but should instead ensure the manipulation is done only once.
+Using `.replaceWith` is a cheap way to ensure the tag won't be processed more than once.